VictoryfarmsKE/Kenya-Customizations-ERPNext/README.md

     -   Click "Calculate Payout" to sum the total amount earned by all casual workers during that period.
     -   Assign the appropriate salary structure for the specified timeframe.
     -   To ensure NSSF deductions, select the structure that includes NSSF contributions for the final week.
-    -   Save and submit to automatically generate assignments for each employee, with the designated salary structure.
+    -   Save and submit to automatically generate salary structure assignments for each employee, with the designated salary structure.

 This system simplifies the process of calculating daily and weekly payouts for casual workers, ensuring accurate payroll processing and efficient management of salary structures.
-### License

-GNU General Public License (v3).
-See [license.txt](https://github.com/navariltd/CSF_KE/blob/master/license.txt) for more information.